AmolHarsh/yotta-privacy/yotta-some-data-deletion.md

 If you have any questions or concerns regarding your data or the deletion process, please contact us at `yotta098@gmail.com`.
 We are committed to protecting your privacy and ensuring the security of your information.

-Thank you for using Yotta Expo.
+Thank you for using Yotta.
 We appreciate your cooperation in this matter.